 Unlike crickets, grasshoppers ‘sing’ by rubbing their hind legs with their wings.
 This act of producing noise is known as stridulation.
 On the other hand, crickets sing by rubbing their wings against each other.
 What’s more, grasshoppers are active in daytime whereas crickets are most active at dusk.

-What Do Grasshoppers Eat in the Rainforest
+What Plants Do Grasshoppers Eat

 Grasshoppers like to devour especially young green plants.
 They possess chewing mouthparts just like their cousins: crickets.
 Some of the favorite food items on the menu of these insects are carrots, beans, onions, corn, and lettuce.
 However, they do not really like eating vegetables like tomatoes and squash.